ScaleDynamix/api/index.md

     }

 ## Change primary domain of a site
-Changes the primary domain from a site and updates WordPress siteurl, home values from the database
+Changes the primary domain from a site and updates WordPress siteurl, home values in the database.

 	PUT /v1/domains/:site_id